maybenotconnor/maybenotconnor-hugo-webpage/content/films/index.md

 *Written and Directed by Connor Chute*
 {{< /lead >}}
 ## Spring Cling
-Spring Cling was Connor's self-defined university capstone (He did not study film).
-Written and directed all in the final six months of university, it took the following two years to edit.
-The feature-length film follows Becca, a soon-to-be college graduate, navigating decisions in her future career and love life.
+Spring Cling was Connor's self-defined university capstone.
+The feature-length film follows Becca, a soon-to-be college graduate, struggling with her future-changing decisions in love and her career.
+Spring Cling was written and filmed all in Connor's last semester, and was edited and released two years later.
+Production was not supported by the university and entirely self-funded with a budget of $2,000.
 {{< youtube towtsnXgNDU>}}

 ## Fanta Clown